Cynthia James: Writing

 James had early success as a playwright, winning the country's first play-writing competition in 1979 with the work No Resolution.

-She published her first book, the short story collection Soothe Me Music, in 1990.
-This was followed by three poetry collections in the '90s: Iere, My Love; Vigil; and La Vega and Other Poems.
-Her most recent collection, Watermarked, was released in 2014.
+She published her first book, the short-story collection Soothe Me Music, in 1990.
+This was followed by three poetry collections in the '90s: Iere, My Love; Vigil; and La Vega and other poems.

 In 2000, James published her first novel, Bluejean, followed by the novel Sapodilla Terrace in 2006.

 Her work has been included in a number of anthologies, including the Oxford Book of Caribbean Verse and Sisters of Caliban: Contemporary Women Writers of the Caribbean.